aregsar/aregsarblog/blog/2020/create-laravel-project-with-multiple-redis-stores/index.md

 ## Setting the application name prefix key

+> Note: This section only applies if you are using the old `predis` composer package redis client.
+When using the default `php-redis` php extension client, the `redis` => `options` => `prefix` key should be removed altogether.

-The `prefix` option sets the redis database prefix key for all keys of the application:
+The `prefix` option appends the redis database prefix key to all redis keys used by the application:

 ```bash
  'redis' => [